CallumBoase/react-into-html/readme.md

 ### Local testing when using Knack.window object
 * When developing for Knack, you may want to use the `window.Knack` object in your component code, for example `window.Knack.getUserToken()` to get the logged in user's token to validate an API call.
 This means, your script can only be tested inside Knack, not locally.
-* You can simulate the `window.Knack` object for local testing as discussed in the readme `./testing/readme_localTesting.md`
+* This can become pretty annoying!
+It's possible to simulate the `window.Knack` object for local testing as discussed in the readme `./testing/readme_localTesting.md`